 The relapse rate for women after substance-abuse treatment programs is too high (some estimate 22-40%).
-A newly sober woman has only a few friends, usually a partner and a few drinking (or drugging) buddies.
+A newly sober woman has only a few friends, usually a male partner and a few female drinking (or drugging) buddies.
 Since these people likely will continue “partying,” she needs new healthy friends to hang out with.
 Also, she may have limited funds, making it difficult to pursue healthy, fun activities.

 One of the best ways to maintain freedom from drugs and alcohol is to change one’s social networks.